| spring | time | place | lectures | thursday 15:15 - 17:00 | MIN 0.11 |

 Thursday 2 april.
 No lecture and no exercises.

-Thursday 11 july.
-Reduction of the discrete symmetry, singular points and their isotropy groups.
+Thursday 28 may.
+Low order resonances, reduction of the 1:2 resonance, singular points and their isotropy groups.